PaulHolsters/mldt-experiment-1/README.md

               type: ComponentType.Logo,
               attributes: new ResponsiveTableConfigModel(
                 new IconConfigModel('kisspng-the-library-project-organization-public-library-ed-5ae3a97f396580.1255839715248695032351.png')),
-              dimensions: new ResponsiveDimensioningConfigModel(new DimensioningConfigModel(undefined,
+              dimensions: new ResponsiveSizeConfigModel(new ButtonSizeConfigModel(undefined,
-                new DynamicDimensioningConfigModel(undefined, 1, undefined))),
+                new DynamicSizeConfigModel(undefined, 1, undefined))),
               visibility: new ResponsiveVisibilityConfigModel(),
             },
             {